 CURLINFO_CERTINFO(3) Introduction to Library Functions CURLINFO_CERTINFO(3)

-CURLINFO_CERTINFO - get the TLS certificate chain
+CURLINFO_CERTINFO - TLS certificate chain

 #include <curl/curl.h>